samiralam04/Real-Time-chatApp/README.md

 - Real-time messaging
 - User authentication with Firebase Authentication
-- Responsive design for laptop and desktop
+- Designed only for laptop and desktop
 - User-friendly interface

 ## Demo